This post may contain affiliate links. Please see our disclosure policy.

 Notes on Ingredients and Substitutions

-- Oats: Use rolled or quick-cooking oats for this recipe.
-Not steel-cut oats.
+- Oats: Use rolled oats for this recipe, rot steel-cut oats.
 And be sure to use certified gluten-free oats if needed.

 - Chai Seasoning: I use a blend of cinnamon, cardamom, nutmeg, allspice, ginger, and cloves to create a homemade Chai spice blend.
 If you like, you can add a dash of black pepper to add a bit of spice to your chai oatmeal.